MetaNetX/MNXtools/doc/convert_manual.md

 * Two or more different original reactions were mapped onto a single one.
 * _Suggested model improvement_: first, merge the implied metabolites into a single one; secondly, merge the reactions into a single one.
-* _Nota Bene_: On the contrary to SBML, MNXtools are agnostic here with respect to reaction directions.
+* _Nota Bene_: On the contrary to SBML, MNXtools is agnostic with respect to reaction directions.
 Directionality constraints are placed on top of (undirected) equations, together with enzyme descriptions.
 This might explain part of the observed merges.